 Abstract

-The Design Studio from Spring 1992, led by Drs.
-François Vigier and Mona Serageldin, focused on urban regeneration in the Medieval sector of Cairo, Egypt.
+The Design Studio from Spring 1992, led by François Vigier and Mona Serageldin, focused on urban regeneration in the Medieval sector of Cairo, Egypt.

 Two reports use maps and photos to propose preservation solutions for buildings in the Darb Qirmiz area, the Darb al-Asfar area, and the northern Gamalia region of Medieval Cairo.
 Teaching scenarios range from realistic issues, to illustrative examples.
 Students modeled this detailed survey of Cairo’s historic district in a collaborative report based on their study.

-Documents from 1992 include a full Report on “Cairo and the Medieval City” prepared by Drs.
-Vigier and Serageldin, followed by a student paper on “Medieval Cairo” (by Eurico Francisco and Georg Schrom).
+Documents from 1992 include a full Report on “Cairo and the Medieval City” prepared by Vigier and Serageldin, followed by a student paper on “Medieval Cairo” (by Eurico Francisco and Georg Schrom).
 Finally, is a contextual overview titled “Urban Context: The Greater Cairo Region.”
 This topic was repeated for Design Studios from 1998, 1999 and 2000, offered by the Unit for Housing and Urbanization.

 See related I2UD projects below